-allocation The process of assigning costs to one or more cost objectives, in reasonable and realistic proportion to the benefit provided or other equitable relationship.
+The process of assigning costs to one or more cost objectives, in reasonable and realistic allocation proportion to the benefit provided or other equitable relationship.

-allocability The principle which requires that an expense or service charged must directly benefit and be necessary for the performance of the project; when multiple projects are benefited reasonable proportions must be able to be assigned.
+The principle which requires that an expense or service charged must directly benefit allocability and be necessary for the performance of the project; when multiple projects are benefited reasonable proportions must be able to be assigned.

-allowable cost A cost incurred by a recipient that is: (1) reasonable for the performance of the award;
+A cost incurred by a recipient that is: (1) reasonable for the performance of the award; allowable cost

-(2) allocable; (3) in conformance with any limitations or exclusions set forth in the Federal cost principles applicable to the organization incurring the cost or in the award documents as to the type or amount of cost; (4) consistent with regulations, policies, and procedures of the recipient that are applied uniformly to both federally supported and other activities of the organization; (5) accorded consistent treatment as a direct or indirect cost; (6) determined in accordance with generally accepted accounting principles; and (7) not included as a cost in any other federally supported award (unless principles; and (7) not included as a cost in any other federally supported award (unless specifically authorized by statute).
+(2) allocable; (3) in conformance with any limitations or exclusions set forth in the Federal cost principles applicable to the organization incurring the cost or in the award documents as to the type or amount of cost; (4) consistent with regulations, policies, and procedures of the recipient that are applied uniformly to both federally supported and other activities of the organization; (5) accorded consistent treatment as a direct or indirect cost; (6) determined in accordance with generally accepted accounting principles; and (7) not included as a cost in any other federally supported award (unless specifically authorized by statute).

-application A request for financial support of a project or activity submitted to DOE on specified forms and in accordance with DOE instructions.
+A request for financial support of a project or activity submitted to DOE on specified application forms and in accordance with DOE instructions.
 Also known as a proposal make payments out of the U.S. treasury for specified purposes.

-Appropriation Act The statute that provides the authority for Federal agencies to incur obligations to and approved budget The financial expenditure plan for the grant-supported project or activity, including revisions approved by DOE and permissible revisions made by the grantee.
+The statute that provides the authority for Federal agencies to incur obligations to and Appropriation Act revisions approved by DOE and permissible revisions made by the grantee.
 The approved budget consists of Federal (grant) funds and, if required by the terms and conditions of the award, non-Federal participation in the form of matching or cost sharing.
 The approved budget specified in the award documents may be shown in detailed budget categories or as total costs without a categorical breakout.
-Expenditures charged to an approved budget that consists of both Federal and non-Federal shares are deemed to be borne by the grantee in the same proportion as the percentage of indicating that the entity is in compliance with, or that it will abide by, a particular requirement if awarded a Federal grant.
+Expenditures charged to an approved budget that consists of both Federal and non-Federal shares are deemed to be borne by the grantee in the same proportion as the percentage of

+The financial expenditure plan for the grant-supported project or activity, including approved budget indicating that the entity is in compliance with, or that it will abide by, a particular requirement if awarded a Federal grant.